AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

    function Has_Element (Container : T; Position : Cursor) return Boolean;

-This is different from the API of controlled containers and bounded containers, where it is sufficient to pass a cursor to these subprograms, as the cursor holds a reference to the underlying container:
+This is different from the API of standard containers, where it is sufficient to pass a cursor to these subprograms, as the cursor holds a reference to the underlying container: